What are our doings doing?

 educating and influencing, through speaking/workshops/writing on working with social change as the emergence of shifting form in the flow of complex processes of relating.

-I have had the good fortune to work with inspiring colleagues—Henri Bortoft, John Shotter, Brian Goodwin, Ralph Stacey and my constant companion of the mind, Hannah Arendt, the one who lived and died before me.
+I have had the good fortune to work with inspiring colleagues—Henri Bortoft, John Shotter, Brian Goodwin, Ralph Stacey who have all, sadly, died before me and my constant companion of the mind, Hannah Arendt, who also lived before me.
 All have influenced me deeply as have the tango dancers, theatre directors, actors, poets and artists who have shared their craft.
 If I have a favoured approach it has been ‘working live’—working with what is happening right now, often on many levels simultaneously, in the public realm that we open up between us.
 Here events occur whose exploration can throw a revealing light backwards and forwards on what we like to think we are doing.